SJSU has a

 Students commuting from across the Bay Area often spend hundreds, sometimes thousands, just to get to class.
 That burden falls hardest on the 38% of SJSU students who commute from outside Santa Clara County.

-Select a city to see what those students pay today, and how much BayPass could save them.
+Select a city to see what those students pay today, and how much BayPass saves them.

 Students Want BayPass